hellonico/niclojure/texten/06_Cloud.md

 						 :trigger (> 90)}]}

 Meaning the email alert handler will be triggered if the percentage value of the disk space is over 90%.
+Note also, that you need the trigger flag on the command line:

+	lein run disk -a

 Et voila!
+Alerts are sent, SMS, Email or logs are created.

-Note that the list of commands is generated automatically for you:
+Note also, that the list of commands is generated automatically for you.

 A run with no parameters would return: